Applications for potential funding require submission of the required forms and appropriate sponsorship:

 Ensure one MSF Board’s support/endorsement prior to submission.
 This can be an OC or non-OC Board.
-A Board Support Form must be completed.
-A signature is required from one of the following: Board President, Board TIC representative or OC/non-OC Director General.
+A Proposal Sponsorship Form must be completed and signed by one of the following: Board President, Board TIC representative or OC/non-OC Director General.

 Large Scale Proposals (over €250,000)

 Submit Concept Note and Business Case/Project Plan, along with 2-min video.

 One MSF Operational Centre (OCA, OCB, OCBA, OCG, OCP) must agree to actively sponsor the proposed project, and at least one other OC must formally express its support prior to submitting the proposed project idea to the TIC.
 A Proposal Sponsorship Form must be completed and signed by both the OC sponsor and the OC support for the project.
 Signatories should be the OC Director General or the OC Board President.